AugusLee/AndroidUtils/README.md

 # AndroidUtils
-some util tool class ,such as ToastUtil,LogUtil
+this repostory is used to store some util class ,such as ToastUtil,LogUtil。 Used in android application project